seanmorris/pib/README.md

 static|shared|dynamic

+When compiled `dynamic` extension, this will produce the extensions `php-8.x-dom.so`, `php-8.x-xml.so`, `php-8.x-simplexml.so`.

-When compiled as a `shared` or `dynamic` extension, this will produce the library file `libxml.so`.
+When compiled `dynamic` or `shared`, it will produce the library `libxml.so`.

 This actual `php-libxml` extension must be statically compiled.

 ---